ironplc/ironplc/docs/quickstart/helloworld.rst

 If you've ever learned another programming language, you likely started by writing a "Hello, World" program to display that text.
-Don't worry if you haven't learned another programming language and haven't written a "Hello, World" program.
-IEC 61131-3 is different.
+Don't worry if you haven't learned another programming language or haven't written a "Hello, World" program.
+An IEC 61131-3 program is different.

-IEC 61131-3 is specifically designed for real-time automation controllers that often do not have a display.
-In other words, there is often no place to display "Hello, World".
+IEC 61131-3 is designed for real-time automation controllers that often do not have a display.
+In other words, there is often no place to show "Hello, World".
 Other options, such as creating a file are also unusual.

-A "Hello, World" program in IEC 61131-3 is quite a bit different.

 -------------------------------
 The Sense-Control-Actuate Cycle